Videos Reportedly Show Iranian Forces Firing Bullets and Tear Gas at Protesters

-(DUBAI, United Arab Emirates) — Iranian police and security forces fired both live ammunition and tear gas to disperse demonstrators protesting against the Islamic Republic’s initial denial that it shot down a Ukrainian jetliner, online videos purported to show Monday.
+(DUBAI, United Arab Emirates) — Iranian security forces fired both live ammunition and tear gas to disperse demonstrators protesting against the Islamic Republic’s initial denial that it shot down a Ukrainian jetliner, online videos purported to show Monday.

-There was no immediate report in Iranian state-run media on the incident near Azadi, or Freedom, Square in Tehran on Sunday night after a call went up for protests there.
-However, international rights groups already have called on Iran to allow people to protest peacefully as allowed by the country’s constitution.

-“After successive national traumas in a short time period, people should be allowed to safely grieve and demand accountability,” said Hadi Ghaemi, the executive director of the New York-based Center for Human Rights in Iran.
-“Iranians shouldn’t have to risk their lives to exercise their constitutional right to peaceful assembly.”

-Videos sent to the center and later verified by The Associated Press show a crowd of demonstrators fleeing as a tear gas canister landed among them.
+Videos sent to the New York-based Center for Human Rights in Iran and later verified by The Associated Press show a crowd of demonstrators near Azadi, or Freedom, Square fleeing as a tear gas canister landed among them.
 People cough and sputter while trying to escape the fumes, with one woman calling out in Farsi: “They fired tear gas at people!
 Azadi Square.
 Death to the dictator!”

 Another video shows a woman being carried away in the aftermath as a blood trail can be seen on the ground.
 Those around her cry out that she has been shot by live ammunition in the leg.